Are you facing an unplanned pregnancy? Are you wondering how a crisis pregnancy center can help you?

 Caring for Your Body

-If you’re facing an unplanned pregnancy, your physical health should be your first priority.
+If you’re facing an unplanned pregnancy, your physical health should be your priority.
 Make sure you schedule your first prenatal visit and start following the advice of your physician.

-It’s important to avoid alcohol and drugs after you learn that you’re pregnant as these could do harm to your child.
+It’s important to avoid alcohol and drugs after you learn that you’re pregnant as these could harm your child.
 Fetal alcohol syndrome (FAS) causes growth problems and brain damage that aren’t reversible.
 It could lead to poor memory, difficulty processing information, poor judgment skills, and hyperactivity.

 A child with FAS could have poor social skills and problems with impulse control.
 She or he may also have physical or mental health disorders.
 If you want to avoid the possibility of a child born with FAS, it’s critical to stop drinking as soon as you learn you’re pregnant.